 Catholic Engaged Encounter, a marriage preparation weekend required by the Diocese of Phoenix, is held at Mt.
 Claret three times per year.
 Approximately 30 couples attend a weekend retreat which are available for English and Spanish-speaking couples.
 Mt.
 Claret provides the ideal environment—it’s both conveniently located and free of distractions—where couples can concentrate on building the foundation required for a lasting and healthy marriage.

 The beauty of the diverse ministries that come to Mt.
-Claret is that they touch people’s lives at various stages and provide hope in moments of despair, opening the door for the Holy Spirit,” according to McGuire.
-One such ministry is Rachel’s Vineyard, a worldwide ministry of Priests for Life that offers women and men a supportive and non-judgmental environment for healing after abortion.
+Claret is that they touch people’s lives at various stages and provide hope in moments of despair, opening the door for the Holy Spirit.
+One such ministry is Rachel’s Vineyard, a worldwide ministry that offers women and men a supportive and non-judgmental environment for healing after abortion.
 Rachel’s Vineyard weekends at Mt.
 Claret and other locations are designed to acknowledge and work through any unresolved feelings and emotional distress many people struggle with post abortion.
 “The impact of this ministry at Mt.
 Claret is life changing,” said McGuire.

 “It is a highlight to be able to host members of our diocese at Mt.
 Claret throughout the year,” said McGuire.
 This includes priests as they prepare for Holy Week.
 During this time each spring, upwards of 90 priests from across the Phoenix Diocese gather at Mt.
 Claret for prayer and reflection prior to the traditional Chrism Mass held each year at Ss.
 Simon and Jude Cathedral.

 During the seasons of Lent and Advent, employees of the diocese have an opportunity to spend quiet time with the Lord at Mt.
 Claret during day-long retreats.